 - a formal warning according to the Employment Protection Act

 - termination of employment.

 If the investigation shows that occurred events are not in violation of the law

-If the investigation shows that occurred events are not to be regarded as harassment, psychological harassment or sexual harassment, or if events cannot be elucidated, the manager must notify all relevant parties.
+If the investigation shows that occurred events are not to be regarded as victimisation, harassment or sexual harassment, or if events cannot be elucidated, the manager must notify all relevant parties.